hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/choosing-jwt-mode/2-secret-config.md

 ---
 title: "Configuring JWT Secret"
-metaTitle: "Configuring JWT Secret | Hasura Auth Tutorial"
+metaTitle: "Configuring JWT Secret | Hasura Auth Slack Tutorial"
 metaDescription: "This part of the tutorial covers how to choose the right auth mode"
 ---